Muthyender/FRONT-END/REACT-PROJECTS/emart/README.md

 **<h1>E MART</h1>**

-An E-commerce website built using React involving few dependencies with add to Cart, remove from Cart and product filter functionalities.
+An E-commerce website built using React involving few dependencies with add to Cart, remove from Cart and category filter functionalities.

 [LIVE DEMO](https://muthyender-emart.netlify.app/)